 - Chamomile.
 Chamomile is an herb that you’re probably most used to seeing as a tea, and research has shown that it can help improve sleep quality.
 Unless you have an allergy to chamomile, there are generally no side effects.

-While all of the natural sleep remedies above are relatively to very safe to use, you should be wary of relying on any sleep aid to fall asleep at night.
-Just like with OTC or Rx sleep aids, taking a sleep aid is just putting a Band-Aid on the problem rather than solving it.
+While these natural choices are definitely the best sleep aids for your health, you should be wary of relying on any medication or supplement to fall asleep at night.
+Just like with OTC or prescription sleep aids, taking a natural sleep aid is just putting a Band-Aid on the problem rather than solving it.
 If your insomnia is chronic, it’s probably a good idea to talk with a functional or integrative doctor about it.
 You might have an underlying issue that’s keeping you up at night, such as heartburn, diabetes, kidney issues, breathing problems, or anxiety, among others.

 Other Natural Sleeping Remedies and Strategies to Try